davide-marino00/PBI_DOCS/refac.md

 			        [MeasureValue]
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate a measure called `Msr_SalesPriceBaseCurrency`.
-Let's break it down into simpler terms to understand what it does:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called `Msr_SalesPriceBaseCurrency`, which essentially sums up the sales prices in a base currency for different projects and clients.
+Here’s a breakdown of what it does in simple business terms:

-1. **Context**: The measure operates on a data table called `vw_Timesheet`, which likely contains information about projects, clients, and possibly other related data.
+1. **Data Source**: The calculation is based on a table called `vw_Timesheet`, which likely contains records related to projects and clients.

-2. **Grouping Data**: The `SUMMARIZE` function is used to group the data from `vw_Timesheet` by two columns: `ProjectProfile` and `Client`.
-This means that the measure will look at each unique combination of project profiles and clients in the timesheet data.
+2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by two key fields: `ProjectProfile` and `Client`.
+This means that the measure will look at each unique combination of project profiles and clients.

-3. **Calculating Measure Value**: For each unique combination of `ProjectProfile` and `Client`, the measure retrieves a value from another table called `tbl_Project`.
-Specifically, it uses the `SELECTEDVALUE` function to get the `SalesPriceBaseCurrency` for the current project.
-This function returns the value of `SalesPriceBaseCurrency` if there is a single value selected; otherwise, it returns blank.
+3. **Selecting Sales Price**: For each group created in the previous step, the code retrieves the sales price in the base currency from another table called `tbl_Project`.
+The `SELECTEDVALUE` function is used here to get the sales price for the current context (i.e., the specific project and client being evaluated).

-4. **Summing Up Values**: After summarizing the data and calculating the `MeasureValue` for each group, the `SUMX` function iterates over this summarized table.
-It sums up all the `MeasureValue` entries, which represent the sales prices in the base currency for each project and client combination.
+4. **Calculating Total**: After summarizing the data and retrieving the sales prices, the `SUMX` function is used to iterate over each of these groups and sum up the values of the sales prices (referred to as `MeasureValue`).

-### In Summary:
+### What It Achieves:
-The `Msr_SalesPriceBaseCurrency` measure calculates the total sales price in the base currency for all projects and clients listed in the `vw_Timesheet`.
-It does this by grouping the data by project and client, retrieving the relevant sales price for each group, and then summing those prices together.
-This measure helps businesses understand their total sales revenue in a consistent currency, which is crucial for financial reporting and analysis.
+- **Total Sales Price Calculation**: The measure calculates the total sales price in the base currency for all projects and clients in the `vw_Timesheet` table.
+- **Contextual Insight**: By grouping the data by project and client, it provides insights into how much revenue is generated from each project/client combination, which can be useful for financial analysis and reporting.

+In summary, this DAX measure helps businesses understand their sales performance in a standardized currency across different projects and clients, enabling better financial decision-making and reporting.

 **`Static Total Employees`**